Solo Travel in Anguilla

 - Prices start from £199 per night for a one bedroom suite

 - Check dates, availability and prices: La Vue Boutique Inn

 If a villa is more your style, the Shoal Bay Villas are right on the beautiful beach at Shoal Bay.
-The rooms are spacious and there’s a pool so it’s ideal for those wanting to just relax.
-They don’t have a restaurant onsite as the rooms have a fully equipped kitchen and there is no supermarket here so you may need a car to get around.
+These Anguilla villas are spacious and there’s a pool so it’s ideal for those wanting to just relax.
+They don’t have a restaurant onsite as the rooms have a fully equipped kitchen for self catering.
+There is no supermarket here so you may need a car to get around.
 There are small restaurants just a short walk away.
 Choose from a one bedroom or one bedroom deluxe poolside, an oceanfront studio or a one bedroom oceanfront studio.

 - Prices start from £184 per night for one bedroom poolside

 - Check dates, availability and prices: Shoal Bay Villas